 Sources of help

-The Learning and Teaching professional development team have complied a set of resources available in the PLaCE resources repository.
+The Learning and Teaching professional development team have complied a set of resources available in the Teaching Development Resources Repository.
 Table 1 (parts A, B and C) below provides links to relevant resources according to the items present in LEU surveys.
 Consider these as a starting point when tackling improvements aligned to particular questions.
 You are also welcome to get in touch with the team for further advice.

 Table 1A : LEU items and matching development resources